hookdeck/chargebee-demo/README.md

 ## Development

-After setting up the webhook connections, run the application in development mode with hot reload:
+After setting up the webhook connections and starting the Hookdeck CLI, run the application in development mode with hot reload:

 ```bash
 npm run dev
 ```

 The server will start on `http://localhost:4000` (or the PORT specified in your `.env` file).

+You should now have both the Hookdeck CLI and your application running.
+The Hookdeck CLI will forward webhook events from Hookdeck to your local server.

 ## Building for Production